 - Don’t forget to date your letter, journal entry, or email, and create a reminder in your calendar for when you need to open this message or journal again.

 So if you don’t know what to write in your journal, why not try this simple idea?

 7. Start by answering a journal prompt

-The last journaling idea of this list is perhaps the easiest of all.
-If you don’t know what to write in a journal, just use a simple journal prompt and go from there.
+The last journaling idea on this list is perhaps the easiest of all.
+If you don’t know what to write in a journal, use a simple journal prompt and go from there.

 A journal prompt is a simple statement designed to inspire you or offer you an idea of what to write about.
 Following a journal prompt might help you release some of your creativity, even if you’re not big on writing.